JeffFessler/Sound.jl/README.md

 soundsc(sb) # scale to maximum volume
 ```

+By default,
+the audio output is routed
+to the sound output device
+specified in system-wide settings,
+e.g., via "System Preferences" on a Mac.
+There is keyword option
+to override that setting.

 ## Audio recording

 There is also a simple `record` method here
-for recording from the default microphone.
+for recording from the system-wide default audio input device
+(typically a built-in microphone).
 It returns a Vector of the sample data
 and the audio system default sampling rate.